finetto/musc-automated-imaging-pipeline/README.md

 `mri`->`workdir` is the location of the temporary work directory used by the processing scripts.
 Data in this folder will eventually be deleted, so the folder should not be seen as a permanent storage location.\
 `mri`->`sourcedata_dir` is the directory where the source data will be stored.
 The path can be relative or absolute.\
 `mri`->`data_dir` is the directory where data will be stored in BIDS format.
 The path can be relative or absolute.\
-`mri`->`deidentified_data_dir` is the directory where all deidentified data will be stored (if data deidentification is enabled - see study configuration settings).
+`mri`->`deidentified_data_dir` is the directory where all de-identified data will be stored (if data deidentification is enabled - see study configuration settings).
 The path can be relative or absolute.\
 `mri`->`summary_file_wait_timeout_h` determines how long (in hours) the application will wait for the session summary file on CBI Home.
 If the file is not generated within this time frame, all validation steps requiring the summary file will be skipped

  </details>